religionhistory/SCCSR/README.md

 * Only published entries included.

 ## Question Relation
 * Currently we map groups of related questions to a number without special justification (1, 2, ..., n).
+Probably should change this to lowest Question ID within the group (as Willis suggested).
+Ted was a bit concerned about this, but I think this makes sense.
+There needs to be some rule for how we create them to make this stable I think.
 * 417 question_id are not in questionrelations (but in answerset).
 Some of these are definitely mistakes.

 ## World Regions